wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-introduction-delivering-virtual-events-using-microsoft-teams-microsoft-365/includes/make-events-accessible-inclusive.md

 ## Event accessibility

 Accessibility and inclusivity begin with your event planning.
-Building on the event design model above, your advertising and promotion of the event needs to be accessible to people of all abilities.
+Building on the event design model above, your advertisement and promotion of the event need to be accessible to people of all abilities.
 The text and images used should apply accessibility best practices where possible:

 - Sans serif fonts are easier for a wide variety of reading levels
 - Use larger fonts for the key information